top of page

 More folktales here

-The story of Ebo' Luno and Higan Jan dawa Do' Yen by Usun Anyi, Long Panai (2014)
+The story of Ebo' Luno and Higan Jan dawa Do' Yen by Usun Anyi, Lung Panai (2014)

 bottom of page